Jazz singer Lisa Engelken tackles every song as if it were the last time she might sing it. – The Denver Post

-Original Interview with Ty, from Lisa’s appearance at The American Jazz Museum’s Blue Room:
+A preview to Lisa’s appearance at The American Jazz Museum’s Blue Room:

-Denver Concert Review: Dazzle Jazz Club
+LIVE Concert Review: Dazzle Jazz Club in Denver, CO.

 “Lisa’s music is complex and novel sounding, but not enough to prevent a capacity audience for her sets Saturday.
 Though Engelken performs music in the jazz idiom, she takes to heart that most important of jazz traditions, which is that there are no traditions… Her reharmonizations and diverse mix of meters had me on the edge of my seat, listening with rapt attention for the whole two hour set.”